 Task Manager can show that WmiPrvSE.exe is using CPU, but it may not show which provider is loaded inside that process.
 Microsoft documents Process Explorer as a way to inspect DLLs and process details.
 Run Process Explorer as administrator, locate the high-CPU WmiPrvSE.exe PID, open its properties, and check loaded modules or the WMI provider information when available.

 Look for a provider DLL, vendor name, path, or related service that points to the real owner.
-A legitimate provider in C:\Windows\System32\wbem is different from a random DLL under %LOCALAPPDATA%, %TEMP%, or an unknown updater folder.
+A signed provider in a normal C:\Windows\System32\wbem or C:\Windows\SysWOW64\wbem location is different from a random DLL under %LOCALAPPDATA%, %TEMP%, or an unknown updater folder.

 Safe Fixes for Normal WMI High CPU